themayursinha/dnstlsproxy/README.md

 # DNS to DNS over TLS proxy

-## Implementation
+## What is this?

-Listens for DNS queries on port 8888/TCP and proxies them to Cloudfare's 1.0.0.1 nameserver through DNS over TLS, then sends the response back to the client.
+It's a proxy which accepts DNS requests and proxy it to Cloudflare DNS server running with DNS over TLS implementation.

 ## Installation